TrevorHinesley/carrierwave-audio-waveform/README.md

 First, install [SoX](http://sox.sourceforge.net/) on your local environment and production servers.

-Second, install [Audio Waveform](https://github.com/bbc/audiowaveform) on your local environment and production servers.
+Second, install [Audio Waveform](https://github.com/bbc/audiowaveform) on your local environment and production servers if you plan to generate waveform data rather than an image.

 Lastly, include CarrierWave::AudioWaveform in your CarrierWave uploader class: